 - Appeal - some of you might not care at all how your gaming setup looks, but if you are someone that enjoys browsing the Battlestations subreddit, then you may care how your setup appears to others.
 Often, gaming chairs are elegant or aesthetically impressive so adding one to your current setup can take it to the next level.

-Things To Consider When Buying A New Gaming Chair
+What To Consider When Buying A New Gaming Chair

 Since you are in the market for a new gaming chair, there are some aspects that you should keep in mind while searching for the ideal chair for your needs: